Renaissance Centre (Erie, Pennsylvania): Design

 Renaissance Centre is located in downtown Erie at the intersection of State Street, the main north–south thoroughfare in Erie, and East 10th Street.
 It is the city's sole skyscraper and dominates the city skyline.
 Renaissance Centre has a height of 198 ft and is the tallest "multi-story building" in Erie, Pennsylvania, but second-tallest overall; the central spire of St. Peter Cathedral is taller at 265 ft.
 The building itself is 82+1/2 ft deep, 161 ft wide, and has a footprint of 1/3 acre.
 The first three floors on the north and west fronts of Renaissance Centre are faced with Indiana limestone while the remaining floors are clad in "light buff-colored" brick.
 Its main entrance on State Street consists of multiple, set-back arches that rise one-and-a-half stories up the facade.
 The building's name is engraved on a faux-limestone sign mounted above the archway.
 Starting at the 11th floor, the building is setback.
 Unlike the north and west, the south and east facades are relatively unadorned; the central window bays on the southern side are recessed causing the entire building to take on a "shallow 'U'-shape" when viewed from above.

 Renaissance Centre has a total floor space of 150000 sqft spread across its 14 floors.
 Originally, the first floor comprised the bank lobby, but has been divvied up into an atrium and retail spaces for businesses.
-Six murals by New York-painter Edward A. Turnbull depicting historical events from Erie history were located on the first floor; five remain, but were hidden by renovations.
+Six murals by New York painter Edward A. Turnbull depicting events from Erie history were located on the first floor; five remain, but were hidden by renovations.
 The 14th floor offers views of Presque Isle State Park, Lake Erie and, on clear days, Long Point, Canada.